 You automatically get an extension of up to six months to file your return.
 Utah does not have an extension form.
-However, penalties will be assessed if you have not met the prepayment requirements by the original due date (see the following section).
+However, penalties will be assessed if you have not met the prepayment requirements (see below) by the original due date.

 See Penalties and Interest instructions on page 3.
 All extension returns must be filed by Oct.
-15, 2015.
+16, 2017.